MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 - For a 1:1 Teams VoIP call and transfer to PSTN: The transfer is permitted if the user being transferred and the user transferring the call are at the same site.

-- For an incoming or outgoing PSTN call and transfer to another Teams user: The transfer is permitted if the person receiving the transferred call is able to make or receive that PSTN call at their current location using the PSTN gateway used by the ongoing PSTN call.
+- For an incoming or outgoing PSTN call and transfer to another Teams user: The transfer is permitted if the person receiving the transferred call is able to make or receive that PSTN call at their current location.  **TRUE?**

 ## Delegation with Location-Based Routing for Operator Connect for India